- FRIDAY

 - Wing Luke Museum

-- Beikoku Shodo Kenkyukai, Seattle Chapter
+- Beikoku Shodo Kenkyukai, Seattle Chapter, 45th anniversary

 - Chanoyu Seattle Omotesenke-ryu